Kent Tekulve

-Kenton Charles Tekulve (/təˈkʌlˌviː/ tə-KUL-vee; born March 5, 1947), nicknamed "Teke", is an American former professional baseball right-handed relief pitcher who played 16 seasons in Major League Baseball (MLB), primarily for the Pittsburgh Pirates.
+Kenton Charles Tekulve (/təˈkʌlˌviː/ tə-KUL-vee; born March 5, 1947), nicknamed "The Scarecrow", is an American former professional baseball right-handed relief pitcher who played 16 seasons in Major League Baseball (MLB), primarily for the Pittsburgh Pirates.
 He also played for the Philadelphia Phillies and Cincinnati Reds.
 Pitching with an unusual submarine delivery, Tekulve was known as a workhorse relief pitcher who holds several records for number of games pitched and innings pitched.

 Career

 Tekulve is a 1969 graduate of Marietta College in Marietta, Ohio.
 He signed that year as a free agent with the Pittsburgh Pirates and remained with that organization until 1985.
 He made his major league debut against the Montreal Expos on May 20, 1974.
 He pitched an inning of relief and allowed one hit in the 4–2 loss.